Reproducible Model Selection Using Bagged Posteriors: Summary of results

+Then under mild conditions, \cref{thm:model-selection-asymptotic-posteriors} (part 1) shows that the Bayes posterior mass on model $\model_{1}$ converges in distribution to a $\distBern(1/2)$ random variable:

-In other words, half of the time model 1 has posterior probability $\approx 1$, and the other half of the time it has posterior probability $\approx 0$.
-Since, asymptotically, both models provide equally good fit to the true data-generating distribution, one might hope that $\modelpostdistfull{1}{\datarvarg{\numobs}} \to 1/2$.
+In other words, when $\numobs$ is large, with probability 1/2 model $\model_{1}$ has posterior probability $\approx 1$ and otherwise it has posterior probability $\approx 0$.
+Since, asymptotically, both models provide equally good fit to the true data-generating distribution, one might hope that $\modelpostdistfull{\model_{1}}{\datarvarg{\numobs}} \to 1/2$.
 However, \cref{eq:bayes-model-asymptotics} describes the opposite behavior: a single arbitrary model has posterior probability 1.

 We show that BayesBag model selection does not suffer from this pathological behavior (\cref{thm:model-selection-asymptotic-posteriors}, part 2).
-In the special case above (two models with asymptotically equally good fit), when $\bsnumobs = \numobs$, the bagged posterior probability of model 1 converges in distribution to a uniform random variable on the interval from 0 to 1:
+In the special case above (two models with asymptotically equally good fit), when $\bsnumobs = \numobs$, the bagged posterior probability of model $\model_{1}$ converges in distribution to a uniform random variable on the interval from 0 to 1:

-Alternatively, if we choose $\bsnumobs$ such that $\bsnumobs/\numobs\to 0$ and $\bsnumobs/\numobs^{1/2}\to \infty$, then the bagged posterior mass on model 1 has the appealing behavior of converging to 1/2:
+Alternatively, if we choose $\bsnumobs$ such that $\bsnumobs/\numobs\to 0$ and $\bsnumobs/\numobs^{1/2}\to \infty$, then the bagged posterior mass on model $\model_{1}$ has the appealing behavior of converging to 1/2:

-It is important to note that this is not simply due to the bagged posterior reverting to the prior; this result holds for any prior giving positive mass to both models. \cref{thm:many-model-selection-asymptotic-posteriors} extends these results to the case of more than two models, in which case the asymptotic distribution depends on the covariance structure of the log marginal likelihoods of the models.
-Meanwhile, \cref{cor:exchangeable-model-selection-asymptotic-posteriors} extends these results to the case of models with non-trivial parameter spaces.
+This is not simply due to the bagged posterior reverting to the prior; this result holds for any prior giving positive mass to both models. \cref{thm:many-model-selection-asymptotic-posteriors} extends \cref{thm:model-selection-asymptotic-posteriors} to the case of more than two models, in which case the asymptotic distribution depends on the covariance structure of the log marginal likelihoods of the models. \cref{cor:exchangeable-model-selection-asymptotic-posteriors} extends \cref{thm:model-selection-asymptotic-posteriors} to the case of models with non-trivial parameter spaces.